 Finally, but hardly the least important component to this collection of thoughts was the presence of love during these past 10 years.
 In 2010, through the good graces of the cosmos, and the infinite wisdom of a dear friend, a great love arrived in my life for a brief time, but the joy that was experienced and shared then has ended-up lasting, in various forms, almost up to this moment.
 Though it was not without its difficulties, we remained in contact, but we did not see one another again for some 5+ years.
 Through two significant relationships for her, the feelings never seemed to vanish.

-I don't know that we will ever see one another again, but I do know that, in one form or another, I will always maintain, nurture, and treasure what we have shared for the rest of my days.
-I guess if one is not looking, not trying so hard, it is possible that someone so very special can come along.
-I don't expect that anything remotely like this will ever happen again for me.
+I guess if one is not looking, not trying so hard, it is possible that someone can come along.
+I don't expect that anything remotely like that will ever happen again for me.
 It would seem that this particular piece of spiritual wisdom might apply: "If it comes; let it.
 If it goes; let it."

 In 2004, I was inspired to begin to create a special TRIBUTES page.
 Initially it began as a way to honor the memory of very special musicians and artists who had recently left us.
 Over time, those wonderful people that I chose to write about could have come from almost any walk of life, and sadly began to include close personal friends.